reservoirpy/reservoirpy/docs/source/user_guide/compat.rst

     >>> W = generate_internal_weights(100, dist="uniform", low=-1, high=1, sr=0.9)

 The non-zero weights in `W` are now uniformly distributed between -1 and 1.
-Because the probability of connection should generaly be quite low, the default `proba` parameter is set to 0.1: only 10% of the connections are non-zero.
+Because the probability of connection should generally be quite low, the default `proba` parameter is set to 0.1: only 10% of the connections are non-zero.

 .. note::